Geoncheonri Formation

-The Geoncheonri Formation is an Early Cretaceous (Aptian-Albian) geologic formation of the Hayang Group in the Gyeongsang Basin of southeast South Korea.
+The Geoncheonri Formation is an Upper Cretaceous (Turonian-Santonian) geologic formation of the Hayang Group in the Gyeongsang Basin of southeast South Korea.
 Fossil ornithopod tracks, as well as fossils of Kirgizemys have been reported from the lacustrine siltstones and mudstones of the formation.

-Description
+Geology

-The Geoncheonri Formation (ca. 800 m thick) is the uppermost formation of the Hayang Group, belonging to the Gyeongsang Supergroup.
-The Gyeongsang Supergroup is widely distributed in the southeastern part of the Korean Peninsula, mainly within the Gyeongsang Basin, which is the largest sedimentary basin of South Korea.
-It is divided into the Shindong and Hayang Groups, consisting mainly of thick siliciclastic sequences of alluvial, fluvial and lacustrine sediments, and the Yucheon Group, characterized by the dominance of volcanic rocks.
+The Geoncheonri Formation (ca. 800 m thick) is the uppermost formation of the Hayang Group in the Uiseong Subbasin, belonging to the Gyeongsang Supergroup.
+It correlates with the upper part of the Jindong Formation of the Milyang Subbasin.
+The depositional environment of the Geonchonri Formation has been interpreted as shallow lacustrine settings, consists of mudstones, siltstones and fine-to medium grained sandstones.

-The Hayang Group consists of Chilgok, Silla, Hakbong, Haman, Banyawol, Songnaedong, Chaeyaksan and Geoncheonri Formations in ascending order.
-The Geoncheonri Formation is conformably underlain by the Chaeyaksan Formation and overlain by the Jusasan Formation, the lowermost of the Yucheon Group.

-Since plant fossils were first reported in the Geoncheonri Formation in 1925, a series of paleontological studies has been made with molluscs, spores and pollen, charophytes, and dinosaur footprints.
+The age of the Geonchonri Formation has been disputed for decades.
 Plant fossils from the Geoncheonri Formation were correlated with the Monobegawa Group and the Gyliak Series (Lower to "Middle" Cretaceous) in Japan.
-Yang (1978) noted that the co-occurrence of a bivalve Trigonioides paucisulcatus in the Geonchonri Formation and in the Gyliakian Goshonoura Group (Cenomanian to Turonian) of Japan.
+Yang (1978) noted that the co-occurrence of a bivalve Trigonioides paucisulcatus in the Geonchonri Formation and in the Goshonoura Group (Cenomanian to Turonian) of Japan.
 However, primitive angiosperm pollen (Retimonocolpites peroreticulatus and Tricolpites sp.) and other palynological features suggest that the age of the Geoncheonri Formation is Aptian to Albian.
-The charophytes from the Geoncheonri Formation also indicate an Aptian to Albian age.
+The charophytes from the Geoncheonri Formation suggested an Aptian to Albian in age.
+Whereas the underlying Chaeyaksan Basalt dates back to 94 ± 3 Ma, and the Rb-Sr age dating suggests that the age of the overlying Jusasan Andesite is 83.6 Ma.
+Moreover, based on ostracod fossils, Choi and Wang (2024) suggested the depositional age of the Geonchonri Formation dates back to Late Cretaceous, especially Turonian to Santonian, probably up to Campanian.